Shanghai lockdown: Residents demand release, and some get it

 On Thursday night, more than a dozen young people gathered for a street concert in the same district where Sunday’s protest took place.
 Video of the last song, “Tomorrow will be better,” was shared widely on social media.

 A police car parked nearby with its flashing red and blue lights and headlights on.
-As the last song drew to a close, an officer wearing a face shield strode toward the group and said, “Okay you’ve had enough fun.
+As the final song drew to a close, an officer wearing a face shield strode toward the group and said, “OK you’ve had enough fun.
 It’s time to go back.”
 The crowd dispersed.

 Associated Press researcher Si Chen in Shanghai and writer Joe McDonald in Beijing contributed to this report.